OneKey-Network/addressability-framework/mvp-spec/dsp-api.md

 ## The Audit Log

-In the case where the DSP has the display responsibility, it must build a valid Audit Log.
+The DSP must build a valid Audit Log.
 For this purpose, it must:

 1. Take the Seed and the Transmission Parents from the Transmission Request that it received for this Addressable content.